Updated Interim Cruiserweight Championship Standings Following NXT | 411MANIA

 Updated Interim Cruiserweight Championship Standings Following NXT

 WWE has an updated set of standings for the Interim Cruiserweight Championship Tournament after this week’s episode of NXT.
-Tonight’s episode saw Jake Atlas defeat Tony Nese. and Jake Gallagher beat Isaiah Scott.
+Tonight’s episode saw El Hijo Del Fantasma clinch his spot in Group B with a win over Akira Tozawa, while Drake Maverick beat Kushida to tie things up in Group A.

-The standings are as follows.
-The top performers in each group after three matches each will face off in the finals for the title:
+Fantasma wins Group B because his win over Tozawa serves as a tie-breaker for their 2-1 record.
+Because Kushida, Maverick and Atlas are all 2-1 and have a 1-1 record against each other, the winner Group A will be decided next week.
+The standings are as follows:

 Jake Atlas: 2-1